WizelineLabs/project-lab/README.md

 This starts your app in development mode, rebuilding assets on file changes.

-The database seed script creates a new user with some data you can use to get started:
+The database seed script creates a new user with some data you can use to get started, now you can login with your gmail user from wizeline that you added on the seeds file.

-- Email: `rachel@remix.run`
-- Password: `racheliscool`

 ### Relevant code:

 This is a pretty simple note-taking app, but it's a good example of how you can build a full stack app with Prisma and Remix.
-The main functionality is creating users, logging in and out, and creating and deleting notes.
+The main functionality is creating projects, logging in and out.

 - creating users, and logging in and out [./app/models/user.server.ts](./app/models/user.server.ts)
 - user sessions, and verifying them [./app/session.server.ts](./app/session.server.ts)
-- creating, and deleting notes [./app/models/note.server.ts](./app/models/note.server.ts)
+- creating, and deleting projects [./app/models/project.server.ts](./app/models/project.server.ts)

 ## Deployment